"...freedom to think as you will and to speak as you think are means indispensable to the discovery and spread of

 Thursday, October 13, 2016,

-The 2015 Davis, Markert, Nickerson Symposium on Academic and Intellectual Freedom is sponsored by the Academic Freedom Lecture Fund, American Association of University Professors University of Michigan-Ann Arbor Chapter and Michigan Conference, University of Michigan: Office of the President, Office of the Provost, Law School, Medical School, Women's Studies, the Senate Advisory Committee on University Affairs and an Anonymous Donor.
+The 2016 Davis, Markert, Nickerson Lecture on Academic and Intellectual Freedom is sponsored by the Academic Freedom Lecture Fund, American Association of University Professors University of Michigan-Ann Arbor Chapter and Michigan Conference, the Senate Advisory Committee on University Affairs and an Anonymous Donor.
 This lecture is free and open to the public.

 Send your comments, suggestions and questions to email@example.com.
 To learn more about faculty governance at the University of Michigan, visit the Web Pages of the American Association of University Professors (University of Michigan - Ann Arbor Chapter) and of the Senate Advisory Committee on University Affairs.